Siemens-Healthineers/nunit/src/NUnitFramework/tests/ExecutionHooks/ExecutiveSummary.md

 {
 }
 ```
 Similarly, hooks can be applied at the class or assembly level.
-And multiple hooks can be combined.
+And multiple instances of a hook can be placed on the same element.

 # Detailed changes
 - **src/NUnitFramework/framework/Internal/ExecutionHooks/ExecutionHooks.cs**